Bacon Taco Dip is a twist on taco dip that is very tasty and it also has bacon in it! Great for a party, Cinco de Mayo, or anytime you like!

 The true meaning of Cinco de Mayo is also called El Día de la Batalla de Puebla.
 Which commemorates the Mexican army’s unlikely victory over French forces at the Battle of Puebla on May 5, 1862.
 So, let’s celebrate.

 I did a little spin on a taco dip recipe a friend of my mom would make for potlucks.
-I found her original recipe she gave me in a little box of recipes I had received when I got married years ago.
+I found the original recipe she gave me in a little box of recipes I had received when I got married years ago.
 I recently have been going through that box and there are so many wonderful recipes in there, including this taco dip.,

 I decided I could play with and make it my own.
 This bacon taco dip is a good example of that.
 I decided to add the bacon because, well everything tastes better with it.
 The bacon really did make this taco dip burst with flavor, so the bacon taco dip was born.